Sora (Kingdom Hearts): Popularity

 Various types of merchandising have been released based on Sora's character.
 There are several types of action figures which show Sora with a different appearance such as his original form, the Kingdom Hearts II design and others variants.
-Other accessories include plush, keychains, boots, necklaces, cube, nendoroid, phone charm straps and phone cases.
-In October 2021, during the reveal of the 20th Anniversary of the Kingdom Hearts trailer, an Ichiban Kuji-based Sora merchandise was made, and is set to be released in 2022.
+Other accessories has also been released.
 In that same year, Square Enix also made a tote bag and tamagotchi, depicting Sora.